Removal from the Hodge and other lender panels: Why they do it and how to get reinstated

 • Breaches of Hodge conveyancing panel requirements

-• Is there a charge to be reinstated onto the Hodge conveyancing panel?
+• How long does the application process take when applying to be reinstated onto the Hodge conveyancing panel?

-• Please can you set out the application procedures to be reinstated onto the Hodge conveyancing panel?
+• What is the application protocol to be reinstated onto the Hodge conveyancing panel?

 Top Tip: The best way to avoid the hassle of seeking Hodge panel reinstatement is to ensure that your firm is not removed off of the Hodge conveyancing panel in the first place.